ghi-electronics/duelang-website/software/coding-options/python.md

 The [API](../api/intro.md) page includes all details and examples to use all the available "physical world" services.

-Use the above example program to initiate the hardware instantiate the `duelink` object and then use any of the available APIs, such as `duelink.Sound.Beep('p', 500, 1000)' to generate a one second 500Hz beep using the on-board peizo buzzer.
+Use the above example program to initiate the hardware, instantiate the `duelink` object, and then use any of the available APIs, such as `duelink.Sound.Beep('p', 500, 1000)' to generate a beep using the on-board peizo buzzer with a frequency of 500Hz for 1000ms